-Whether you are a committed literature lover, a budding writer, or even a science purist, the English Department offers a course which will engage your intellect and help you to improve how you express yourself.
+Whether you are a committed literature lover, a budding writer, or even a science purist, English Literature is a course which will engage your intellect and help you to improve how you express yourself.
 Carrying on studying English Literature to A-level makes you a much better and more interesting university and employment candidate.
-It will sharpen your skills of analysis, make you a better constructor of critical argument and discussion, and ensure you can sprinkle your influential ideas with magic fairy dust.
+It will sharpen your skills of analysis, make you a more skilled constructor of critical arguments, and ensure you can sprinkle your influential ideas with magic fairy dust.